WP Simple Pay Blog

 Donation buttons should be above the fold (before the user has to scroll) on each page.
 Use bright colors that work with your website’s theme, but still stand out on the page.

 Most importantly, use clear, action-oriented language on your button that drives the visitor to take the next step.
 Don’t get fancy here.
-Just say “Donate.”
+Just say, “Donate.”

 Keep Your Forms Simple

-Once people decide to donate (indicated by clicking your “Donate” button), your next step is to ferry them through the donation process as painlessly as possible.
+Once people decide to donate (indicated by clicking your “Donate” button), your next step is to guide them through the donation process as painlessly as possible.
 Each obstacle you put in their way is an opportunity for them to leave the page and forgo donating.

 Finally, make sure to keep your entire form visible on a single page.
 If donors end up on a second page with additional fields, they might feel overwhelmed and abandon the process.